Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 \subsubsection{The locally constant, crossed fields approximation}

-If the characteristic length or duration of a strong-field QED process is much smaller than the respective spatial and temporal inhomogeneities of the electromagnetic field in which it takes place, the local probability of the process can be calculated in the framework of the locally constant field approximation (LCFA)~\cite{ritus.jslr.1985,reiss.jmp.1962,baier1998}.
-This approximation is based on the fact the domain of SFQED includes high energy (ultra-relativistic) particles and high intensity electromagnetic fields (see \cref{fig:Map}).
+If the characteristic length or duration of a SFQED process is much smaller than the respective spatial and temporal inhomogeneities of the electromagnetic field in which it takes place, the local probability of the process can be calculated in the framework of the locally constant field approximation (LCFA)~\cite{ritus.jslr.1985,reiss.jmp.1962,baier1998}.
+This approximation is based on the fact {that} the domain of SFQED includes high energy (ultra-relativistic) particles and high intensity electromagnetic fields (see \cref{fig:Map}).
 When these fields are transformed into the ultrarelativistic particle's rest frame, they become mutually perpendicular electric and magnetic fields of almost equal amplitude.
 In most cases these high intensity fields come from laser pulses and are characterized by field amplitude, $a_0\gg 1$, and some wavelength $\lambda$, for which the formation length of the multiphoton Compton and Breit-Wheeler processes are much shorter than the laser wavelength.
 This leads to an assumption that the probabilities of these processes in an arbitrary field can be obtained as an integral over the time and space of the corresponding probability in a constant crossed field calculated at local value of the field.
 We note that the same method can be used to calculate the probability of Schwinger pair production in arbitrary electromagnetic field \cite{narozhny.pla.2004}.
 Though in this case the field does not need to be assumed crossed.
-This approximation underpins the numerical tools used to simulate laser-matter interactions in the quantum regime, which we discuss in \cref{sec:Numerics}.
-Benchmarking of the LCFA, and the limits of its applicability, are discussed in \cref{sec:OpenQuestions}.
+This approximation underpins the numerical tools used to simulate laser-matter interactions in the quantum regime, which we discuss in \cref{sec:Numerics}. {Benchmarking of the LCFA, the limits of its applicability, and means to go beyond it, are discussed in \cref{sec:OpenQuestions}.}

-In what follows we revisit the the multiphoton Compton and Breit-Wheeler processes in a constant crossed field~\cite{ritus.jslr.1985}.
-These processes can be characterised by differential probability rates, i.e. probability per unit time and $f$, where $f$ is the fraction of energy that goes to the created photon or electron/positron, respectively.
-These differential probabilities for both processes can be written in the following form:
+In what follows we revisit the multiphoton Compton and Breit-Wheeler processes in a constant crossed field~\cite{ritus.jslr.1985}.
+These processes can be characterised by differential probability rates, i.e. probability per unit time and $f$, {where the latter quantifies the fraction of energy that goes to the created photon ($f = f_c$) or electron/positron ($f = f_b$), respectively.} These differential probabilities for both processes can be written in the following form: